 The dive sites in Bajo Cope are: Las Agujas, La caída del sol, Seco, Antonio and Las mantas.

-Tours and diving courses to El Pelado Islet and Bajo CopE
+Tours to El Pelado Islet and Bajo CopE

 The most popular dive centers offering PADI tours, courses and certifications in Ayangue are: